Transcript: PERDITA FINN on the Long Story of Our Souls /353

 Ayana Young I don't feel like I get to talk about it nearly enough and I am so drawn to talking about magic and the threads of magic woven throughout your work specifically.
 Your new book is called Take Back the Magic.
 So yeah, I just want to ask from what systems or ideas etc., can we or must we take back the magic?

 Perdita Finn Well, I think that the magic...
-First of all, and I'm talking about magic, I think as modern people we're kind of imagining something technological and industrial, something outside of nature.
+First of all, as I'm talking about magic, I think as modern people we're kind of imagining something technological and industrial, something outside of nature.
 And I think the deepest and the oldest magic is completely natural, completely organic.
 It's part of the kind of permaculture of our soul and that when we tap into it, we know it.
 We can feel it.
 It's not, you know, unexpected fireworks or the sun suddenly turning in the sky.
 Magic can be that moment when the rain comes or the rain stops.
 Magic can be that moment after the first snowfall.
 Magic can be falling in love.
 Magic can be that moment when we can't imagine spring is going to come, and it finally does.
 But what does it mean to, as human beings who tried to live outside of those natural rhythms, to begin to collaborate with them again and to recover that lost experience of magic in our lives?
 That's sort of what my interest has been.

 Ayana Young I wanted to bring up one of your articles on substack called "Magic Or Not" and you write, quote, "Because real magic is funny, playful, and unexpected.
 It will lead us where we really want to go on a road we never imagined with adventures we cannot predict.
 Real magic can only happen when we let go of the levers of control," end quote.
 And I really love talking about surrendering control.
 It's really challenging for me, and I'm sure a lot of other people listening.
 But like 1) we don't ever have control anyways so it's probably an illusion on many levels, but I wanted to riff with you on: How does embracing an aspect of magic allow us to surrender control to the world, to the Earth?